sayan112/RoadToFullTimeServiceBased/Dbms/DBMS.md

 20. Explain different types of Normalization forms in a DBMS.
  =
+ Normalization in a database management system (DBMS) is the process of organizing a database schema to reduce data redundancy and dependency, thereby improving data integrity and efficiency.
+The main goal of normalization is to structure the database in such a way that it minimizes data duplication and inconsistencies, leading to a more maintainable and scalable database design.

+Normalization is needed for several reasons:

+1. **Elimination of Data Redundancy**: Redundant data storage wastes space and can lead to inconsistencies when data is updated in one place but not in others.
+By breaking down tables into smaller, well-defined components, normalization helps remove redundant data.

+2. **Data Integrity**: Normalization helps maintain data integrity by reducing the likelihood of anomalies like update anomalies (changing data in one place without updating related data), insertion anomalies (inability to insert data due to missing related data), and deletion anomalies (deleting data that causes unintended loss of other related data).

+3. **Consistency**: When data is stored in multiple places, inconsistencies can arise.
+Normalization reduces these inconsistencies by ensuring that each piece of data is stored only once and that changes are made in a single location.

+4. **Efficient Updates**: With normalized data, updates to the database are more efficient and straightforward.
+Updates only need to be made in one place, reducing the chances of errors and inconsistencies.

+5. **Enhanced Query Performance**: Normalized data often leads to more efficient query execution.
+Smaller, well-structured tables make it easier for the database engine to retrieve and process data, resulting in faster query response times.

+6. **Flexibility**: A normalized database schema is more flexible and adaptable to changes in requirements.
+New data can be added without causing major disruptions to the existing structure.

-    1NF: It is known as the first normal form and is the simplest type of normalization that you can implement in a database.
+    **1NF**: It is known as the first normal form and is the simplest type of normalization that you can implement in a database.
 A table to be in its first normal form should satisfy the following conditions:
-    Every column must have a single value and should be atomic.
-    Duplicate columns from the same table should be removed.
+    Every column must have a single value and should be atomic.(Roll No , Name , Course) Duplicate columns from the same table should be removed.
     Separate tables should be created for each group of related data and each row should be identified with a unique column.

-    2NF: It is known as the second normal form.
+     **2NF**: It is known as the second normal form.
 A table to be in its second normal form should satisfy the following conditions:
     The table should be in its 1NF i.e. satisfy all the conditions of 1NF.

+     example ->
+      R(abcd) ab->cd , b->c (here is the problem b is a prime attribute bcz ab is a candidate key (ab-> abcd) , so b->c , and c is a non prime attribute , so its a functional dependency )

     Every non-prime attribute of the table should be fully functionally dependent on the primary key.
+    (how to identify its in 2nf-> when a part of a candidate key depent of a non prime attribute , its a functional dependency)

-    3NF: It is known as the third normal form.
+     **3NF**: It is known as the third normal form.
 A table to be in its third normal form should satisfy the following conditions:
     The table should be in its 2NF i.e. satisfy all the conditions of 2NF.
     There is no transitive functional dependency of one attribute on any attribute in the same table.

+    (when a non prime attribute  depends on a another non prime attribute its called transitive dependency , its not allowed in 3nf , exaple->
+     R(abcd) ab->c , c->d , but here c and d are both non prime 😊
+    )

-    BCNF: BCNF stands for Boyce-Codd Normal Form and is an advanced form of 3NF.
+     **BCNF**:BCNF stands for Boyce-Codd Normal Form and is an advanced form of 3NF.
 It is also referred to as 3.5NF for the same reason.
 A table to be in its BCNF normal form should satisfy the following conditions:
     The table should be in its 3NF i.e. satisfy all the conditions of 3NF.
     For every functional dependency of any attribute A on B